Handbook of Business Procedures

 C. Purchasing Procedures

-A purchase order is required when an individual or company performs general services that are widely available and subject to bidding requirements.
+A purchase order is required when an individual or company performs general services that are widely available and subject to bidding requirements as shown in Part 7.4 Purchasing Process.
 Examples include:

 - Repetitive services such as monthly preventative maintenance and services of equipment (e.g., Xerox, IBM)